benhoyt/benhoyt.github.com/writings/pygit.md

         response.raise_for_status()
         return response.content

-We can use the above to ask the server what commit *its* master branch is up to, like so (as is this function is rather brittle, but could be generalized fairly easily):
+We can use the above to ask the server what commit *its* master branch is up to, like so (this function is rather brittle, but could be generalized fairly easily):

     def get_remote_master_hash(git_url, username, password):
         """Get commit hash of remote master branch, return SHA-1 hex string or